nigelmaxwee/ChromSpec/README.md

 # ChromSpec
-This project explores using multivariate logistic regression for multi-label classification of unknown compounds using gas chromatography–mass spectrometry data and an in-house collected library which the logistic model was trained on.
+Multivariate logistic regression for multi-label classification of analytes of interest using gas chromatography–mass spectrometry (GCMS) data and an in-house collected library.
 Context of data collected:
 1. 3 dimensional data (x, y, z) axes
 2. Specific mass spectra (m/z) and total ion current (TIC) distribution at a specific retention time (RT) allows for identification of compound